2025

 Importantly, IW is not a business accelerator or a business plan competition.
 Some student projects may remain very early-stage and even immature.
 The other student projects may become developed enough to be continued beyond IW into the student Skoltech tenure.
 The success of the IW project is measured in academic terms of diligently developing the projects along the three pillars of innovation that are taught at IW: Impact (a.k.a.
 End User Need), Solution Prototype (provided and validated by good science), and (End User Delivery (a.k.a.
 Business Model).

 Examples of such projects are: programmed robot for treating autistic children, developed sound detection system for unmanned aerial rescue vehicles, assembled electronic nose for industrial safety use, synthesized durable novel materials for industrial engines, programmed neural networks for e-commerce, and employed laser detector to enhance road surface maintenance.
-The superb group of mentors from Universität Innsbruck awarded the latter team with the free tour to Skinnovation Conference in Austria in February 2019.

 The only way to fail in the Innovation Workshop, as well as in life in general, is to give up or to free ride.
 Any other route along the three pillars is success in the area chosen by the student.
 Students are free to choose any project and encouraged to reshape and even restart their projects as they find appropriate.
 There are no project failures in IW, only character and experience failures.
 Skoltech teaches to be productively wrong and strickingly right.